-NCOP - The National Current Observation Program collects, analyzes, and distributes observations and predictions of currents to ensure safe, efficient and environmentally sound maritime commerce and to support environmental needs such as hazardous materials response.
+NCOP - Currents - CO-OPS manages National Current Observation Program (NCOP) to collect, analyze, and distribute observations and predictions of currents.
+The program's goals are to ensure safe, efficient and environmentally sound maritime commerce, and to support environmental needs such as HAZMAT response.
+Read more about "NCOP - Currents"

-NOCMP - National Operational Coastal Modeling Program - The primary objective of the NOCMP is to develop a national network of Operational Nowcast and Forecast Hydrodynamic Model Systems to support NOAA's mission goals and priorities.
+NOCMP - Modeling - The primary objective of the National Operational Coastal Modeling Program (NOCMP) is to develop a national network of Operational Nowcast and Forecast Hydrodynamic Model Systems (called OFS), which consists of the automated integration of observing system data streams, hydrodynamic model predictions, product dissemination and continuous quality-control monitoring.
+Read more about "NOCMP - Modeling"